 The University of Oxford’s links with Southeast Asia date back to 1682, when the directors of the English East India Company first proposed two lecturerships in Malay Language and Literature.
 Since that time, many Oxford-educated figures have had an impact in the region including Sir Richard Olaf Winsted, founder President of Raffles College, Singapore.
 Winstedt was the first British scholar to undertake a systematic survey of Malay literature for historical purposes, and laid the true foundation of a scientific approach to the writing of Malayan history.

 In keeping with its truly global scope, Oxford University Press has a wide presence in the region including a publishing branch in Malaysia and Singapore and offices or agents in the Philippines and Thailand.
-Oxford has educated or provided visiting fellowships to many famous leaders of Southeast Asia, including: King Vajiravudh of Siam (Christ Church, 1899) and former Thai Prime Minister Abhisit Vejjajiva (St John’s, 1985); Crown Prince Al-Muhtadee Billah of Brunei (Magdalen, 1997); Timor-Leste’s First Lady Kirsty Sword-Gusmão (Refugee Studies Centre, 1990) and current President, the Nobel Peace Prize winner Dr José Ramos-Horta (St Antony’s, 1987); and Nobel Peace Prize winner Daw Aung San Suu Kyi of Burma (St Hugh’s, 1964).
+Oxford has educated or provided visiting fellowships to many famous leaders of Southeast Asia, including: King Vajiravudh of Siam (Christ Church, 1899) and former Thai Prime Minister Abhisit Vejjajiva (St John’s, 1985); Crown Prince Al-Muhtadee Billah of Brunei (Magdalen, 1997); Timor-Leste’s First Lady Kirsty Sword-Gusmão (Refugee Studies Centre, 1990) and current President, the Nobel Peace Prize winner Dr José Ramos-Horta (St Antony’s, 1987); Nobel Peace Prize winner Daw Aung San Suu Kyi of Burma (St Hugh’s, 1964) and HRH The Sultan of Perak, Dr Nazrin Shah.

 The Asian Studies Centre at St Antony’s College, founded in 1982 as the successor to the Far East Centre, is primarily a co-ordinating organisation which exists to bring together specialists from a wide variety of different disciplines.
 Geographically, the Centre predominantly covers South, Southeast and East Asia, and is host to the Taiwan Studies Programme, Programme in Modern Burmese Studies the South Asian History Seminar Series and the Southeast Asia Seminar Series.
 Recent seminar topics include Southeast Asian history, politics, religion, economics, culture, and society.
 The Asian Studies Centre supports comparative research on Asia, and research on regional themes, to encourage debate and dialogue within the diverse student body of St Antony’s College and across the University more generally.